jamiesonbates/WhatAreStockOptions/README.md

 This is assuming you have the ability to convert your options and sell them as you please.
 More on this later.

 ### Exercise
+Take one minute and think of the differences between stocks and options.
+Prepare to share with the class.

 ## Why do companies issue stock or options?
 There are a multitude of reasons for why companies choose to issue stock or options as part of a compensation package.
 The two most important and relevant are: